 The Directors are responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the financial statements and our auditor's report thereon.
-The annual report is expected to be made available to us after the date of this auditor's report.
+The other information comprises the information included in the Annual Report and the Company's climate statement prepared in accordance with Section 461Z of the Financial Markets Conduct Act 2013 (the Climate Statement), but does not include the financial statements and our auditor's report thereon.
+The Annual Report and the Climate Statement are expected to be made available to us after the date of this auditor's report.